 So let’s dive right in and take a look at why a good SEO strategy is crucial for your business’s online growth.

 There are many ways to start tuning your website for SEO.
 A mixture of technical changes to improve your website and also re-writing content is typically used.
 To speed things up, I recommend hiring an SEO expert to set the correct foundation.
 An SEO freelancer, for instance, can do a lot of the heavy lifting to get you started.

 There are 3 key areas that SEO focuses on – Technical SEO, On-page SEO, and Off-page SEO.
 Each plays a crucial role and should be performed by a skilled SEO freelancer.

 Technical SEO – as the name implies, this looks at how your website is constructed at the code level.
 It ensures that the site is sending the correct signals to search engines.
 Google’s crawlers scan your site to try and understand what your business is all about.
-Try one of my SEO reports that check your website for technical SEO issues.
+Try one of my SEO reports to check your website for technical SEO issues.